-Ozone depletion occurs when the natural balance between the production and destruction of stratospheric ozone is tipped in favour of destruction.
-Although natural phenomena can cause temporary ozone loss, chlorine and bromine released from man-made synthetic compounds are now accepted as the main cause of this depletion.
+Ozone depletion occurs when the natural balance between the production and destruction of stratospheric ozone is tipped in favor of destruction.
+Although, is the ozone hole permanent?
+Natural phenomena can cause temporary ozone loss, chlorine and bromine released from man-made synthetic compounds are now accepted as the main cause of this depletion.

 What Causes Ozone Depletion?

 It was first suggested, by Drs.
 M. Molina and S. Rowland in 1974, that a man-made group of compounds known as the chlorofluorocarbons (CFCs) were likely to be the main source of ozone depletion.
 However, this idea was not taken seriously until the discovery of the ozone hole over Antarctica in 1985.

 Chlorofluorocarbons are not “washed” back to Earth by rain or destroyed in reactions with other chemicals.
 They simply do not break down in the lower atmosphere and they can remain in the atmosphere from 20 to 120 years or more.
 As a consequence of their relative stability, CFCs are instead transported into the stratosphere where they are eventually broken down by ultraviolet radiation, releasing free chlorine.
 The chlorine becomes actively involved in the process of destruction of ozone.
 The net result is that two molecules of ozone are replaced by three of molecular oxygen, leaving the chlorine free to repeat the process: